defifuture/erc20-batched-meta-transactions/README.md

 - 50 meta txs in the batch
 - 100 meta txs in the batch

-### Benchmark
+### Benchmarks

+There are two types of benchmarks that ERC-3005 can compare with in regards of gas usage.

+#### 1) On-chain token transactions (36'000 or 51'000 gas)

-A benchmark for the following tests is gas usage cost in case of a **normal on-chain token transfer transaction**.
+One benchmark type is a **normal on-chain token transfer transaction**.

-There are **two possible benchmarks** and they both depend on whether a recipient has a prior non-zero token balance, or not.
+There are **two possible benchmarks** here and they both depend on whether a recipient has a prior non-zero token balance, or not.

 In case a **recipient's token balance** (prior to the meta tx) is **zero**, the on-chain transaction cost is **51'000 gas**.

 But if a **recipient's token balance is bigger than zero**, the on-chain token transfer transaction would cost only **36'000 gas**.

+#### 2) Other meta tx relaying services (144'315 - 191'650 gas)

+Another type of a benchmark are other meta tx services like Gas Station Network (GSN).

+GSN gas usage for a relayer sits between **144'315** and **191'650** gas (per meta tx), based on transactions made on Kovan testnet ([source 1](https://dashboard.tenderly.co/tx/kovan/0x7ae15f0b9ab0327fbcbb08d0ed5b2dddd0af7701579ff987ab3150314b32cd9b), [source 2](https://dashboard.tenderly.co/tx/kovan/0x0a3210d4f8543c0f95c6ce69d0260d1dfb9bc6fcefea32c59fa13372fc7d4e46)).

+#### Benchmark results

+✅ - better than the benchmark (lower gas usage)
+❌ - worse than the benchmark (higher gas usage)

 ### The first meta transaction